 A student has the right to request additional work to improve the results of their grades and coursework by addressing the matter with the appropriate instructor(s).
 The instructor, when practical, may provide the student with additional coursework, which, when completed and checked may be counted toward the GPA.
-If the student still believes that the standards may have been misapplied in his or her case, he or she may submit a written appeal for reconsideration to the Department Coordinator, prior to the start of the next term.
+If the student still believes that the standards may have been misapplied in their case, they may submit a written appeal for reconsideration to the Department Coordinator, prior to the start of the next term.
 The Department Coordinator, when practical, may help the instructor in developing the learning plan that would suit the student's individual needs (such as tutoring, additional lab time, etc.) and help improve the student's GPA.
 The Academic/Faculty Director's decision is final and may not be further appealed.